 Domestic Violence and Emotional Abuse

-While not every person or couple who drinks heavily will engage in domestic violence or emotional abuse, it greatly increases the risks.
-Alcohol does not cause violence or abusive behavior, it merely makes the abuser feel more comfortable doing so, causes them to react without thinking their actions through, and causes them to react with stronger emotions due to the overstimulation of the reward system in the brain.
-Therefore, someone who is frustrated with a child will become unreasonably so and possibly angry, someone can easily misinterpret a reaction and respond with anger.
+Not every person or couple who drinks heavily will engage in domestic violence or emotional abuse.
+However, it greatly increases the risks.
+Alcohol does not cause violence or abusive behavior, it merely makes the abuser feel more comfortable doing so.
+It often causes them to react without thinking about their actions.
+They react with stronger emotions due to the overstimulation of the reward system in the brain.
+Therefore, someone who is frustrated with a child will become unreasonably so and possibly angry.
+Someone can easily misinterpret a reaction and respond with anger.
 As a result, persons who are in relationships where heavy use of alcohol is common are more likely to experience domestic violence and frequent or recurring emotional abuse.

 Emotional abuse can include frequent belittling and complaining, ignoring a partner’s emotional needs, and manipulating or controlling a partner.
 It can also include frequent arguing, where someone yells or gets angry over any little thing.